AirG213/React_Assessment/README.md

 2. Persist filter state in the query string
    - Enhanced the CategoryFilter component to maintain selected categories in the URL.
-   - When categories are selected or deselected, the query string is updated dynamically.
+   - Implemented a mechanism to ensure the query string updates dynamically when categories are selected or deselected.
-   - This allows users to bookmark or share the filtered view easily.
+   - This allows users to bookmark or share the filtered view easily, and resolves issues with stale query parameters on refresh.

 # Authors
 * **GOUADFEL Rayan** _alias_ [@AirG213](https://github.com/AirG213)